To be eligible for a fully-funded studentship, you must meet the below academic and residence criteria.

 - research and training costs

 - tuition fees (at the standard UKRI rate)

 - additional funds to support fieldwork, conferences and a 3-month internship

 * An enhanced stipend is available for students with a recognised veterinary degree qualification (£23,164 per annum for 2019-2020).
-There may also be enhanced stipends associated with projects that have a collaborating CASE partner (CASE projects are highlighted with an asterisk * in the project lists).
+There may also be enhanced stipends associated with projects that have a CASE partner (CASE projects are highlighted as *CASE in the project lists).

 Applicants for a studentship must have obtained, or be about to obtain, a First or Upper Second Class UK Honours degree, or the equivalent qualifications gained outside the UK, in an appropriate area of science or technology.
 Applicants with a Lower Second Class degree will be considered if they also have a Master’s degree or have significant relevant non-academic experience.